 For more information and legal advice‚ you can get the professional help of a New York franchise attorney.

-A New York franchise attorney can help you throughout the disclosure process.
+A franchise attorney can help you throughout the disclosure process.
 By hiring an experienced attorney‚ you can avoid the potential missteps of delivering your Franchise Disclosure Document (FDD).

 If you are an entrepreneur who is interested in franchising your business there is a lot you need to know‚ including the significance of evaluating your trademark and how to approach the preparation of your FDD.

-For a limited time‚ get Charles N. Internicola‚ Esq's franchise law report to determine whether or not your business is right for franchising.
-Contact us today at 1-800-976-4904 for more information about Mr. Internicola's franchise law services in New York and how he assists entrepreneurs franchise their business nationwide.
+Contact us today at 1-800-976-4904 for more information about our franchise law services and how we assist entrepreneurs franchise their business nationwide.